 Rockport Maine - an equally picturesque neighbor right next to Camden Maine

-While Camden, Maine is consistently the focus of visitors from around the country, its neighbor Rockport, Maine should not be overlooked.
+While there are many sightseeing attractions in Camden, its neighbor Rockport, Maine should not be overlooked.
 Camden and Rockport are right next to each other, so visiting one necessitates visiting the other.
 Rockport is a small Maine harbor village with a population of 3,209 people.
 The town was first settled in 1769 by Robert Thorndike.
 During the 19th century, the primary industries were shipbuilding, lime production, and ice exportation.

 By 1882, Rockport became one of the leading lime producers in the country, with production happening all year round.
 The town also became known for its “Lily Pond Ice” export.
 50,000 tons of clear ice was harvested every year and exported to different countries around the world.
 The ice was said to be so clear that one could read a newspaper beneath a thick layer of it.